ProximaRenovatio/LetterCrafter/README.md

 # LetterCrafter

-Craft personalized AI-generated cover letters in seconds.
+Generate AI-powered cover letters with your CV and job description.